appdev-lessons/getting-started-with-scaffolds/content.md

 Try the "Show details" link again after you make this change.
 Working?
 Great!
 Be sure to make this change everywhere else you find a `.at(0)` in your controller.

-## DELETE 01:22:30 to 01:25:00
+## DELETE request

-Now, on the details page for a movie is working, try to click "Delete movie".
+Now, on the details page for a movie, try to click "Delete movie".
 What's the error telling us?

 ```
 No route matches [GET] "/delete_movie/1"